GIQ: Benchmarking 3D Geometric Reasoning of Vision Foundation Models with Simulated and Real Polyhedra: Experiments

 \section{Experiments}

-To comprehensively evaluate the geometric reasoning capabilities of contemporary foundation vision and vision-language models, we conducted a series of systematic experiments using our \dataset{} dataset.
-Specifically, we focused on four key experimental paradigms: \textit{Monocular 3D Reconstruction}, \textit{3D Symmetry Detection}, \textit{Mental Rotation Tests}, and \textit{Zero-Shot Polyhedron Classification}.
-These experiments are designed to probe different dimensions of geometric intelligence, from explicit 3D reconstruction of shapes from single images, through implicit embedding-based detection of 3D symmetries and subtle geometric distinctions, to high-level semantic classification capabilities of frontier vision-language models.
-Collectively, these evaluations highlight both the current strengths and critical shortcomings in state-of-the-art models' ability to represent, recognize, and reason about complex geometric structures.
+We used the \dataset{} dataset to conducted a series of comprehensive experiments to evaluate the geometric reasoning capabilities of contemporary foundation vision models.
+We focused on four types of experiments: \textit{Monocular 3D Reconstruction}, \textit{3D Symmetry Detection}, \textit{Mental Rotation Tests}, and \textit{Zero-Shot Polyhedron Classification}.
+These experiments are designed to probe different dimensions of geometric intelligence: explicit 3D reconstruction of shapes from single images, implicit embedding-based detection of 3D symmetries and subtle geometric distinctions, and high-level semantic classification of frontier vision-language models. \reb{We note that while ``wild'' images retained their complex backgrounds and varying lighting conditions for Symmetry, Mental Rotation, and Classification tasks to test environmental robustness, they were preprocessed (background removal and centering) exclusively for the Monocular 3D Reconstruction task to align with the input assumptions of baseline methods.
+Detailed quantitative results, separated by synthetic and wild domains, are provided in the appendix}.
+Collectively, these evaluations highlight both the current strengths and shortcomings of state-of-the-art models to represent, recognize, and reason about complex geometric structures.